8 Ways the Socratic Method Can Boost Tutoring Effectiveness

 By Bob Lasiewicz, Managing Director, Crossroads of Learning

-The historical goal of Socratic Method questioning was to create an independent thinking student who could grasp subject knowledge, visualize themselves within the subject, analyze the information, manipulate the information internally and externally, and then synthesize the information into a larger, possibly more challenging concept.
+Additionally, being able to analyze and manipulate the information internally and externally.
+Thus being able to synthesize the information into a larger, possibly more challenging concept.
 This dialogue was not a simple one and often continued for months on a single thought.

-Today, Socratic Method questioning has come to mean the use of open-ended questioning to bring a student to realize an answer for himself rather than just giving the answer to the student.
-If the student doesn’t seem to be finding the answer, ask a different question or ask your question in a different way.
+Today, Socratic Method questioning has come to mean the use of open-ended questioning.
+That is to say, bringing a student to realize an answer for himself, rather than just giving the answer to the student.
+Most importantly, if the student doesn’t seem to be finding the answer, ask a different question.
+To clarify, you can ask your question in a different way.

 The following are examples of questions for the most significant Socratic Method standards as outlined by Dr. Paul.

 How would you use this method in your tutoring sessions?
 What small adjustments could you make in the questions you ask to your students?
-We would love to hear some of your ideas.
-Share them with us and we will highlight your Socratic Methods in a future blog post!